mchenliu/SQL-Project/README.md

 :computer: Check out SQL queries here: [project_sql folder](/project_sql/)

 # Background
-This project is created under the guidance of Luke Barousse's [SQL Course on Youtube](https://lukebarousse.com/sql).
+This project is created under the guidance of Luke Barousse's SQL Course [Youtube tutorial](https://lukebarousse.com/sql).
 The goal of this project is to demontrate my understanding of SQL.

 ### The questions I wanted to answer through my SQL queries were: